Ousmane Dembélé: Style of play

 Dembélé is a winger who can play on either flank, due to his ability to use both feet, and to utilise his technical ability, speed, and agility in order to get past opponents or beat defenders in one-on-one situations.
 Dembélé can also operate as a left or right-sided attacking midfielder in a 4–4–2 or 3–5–2 formation.
 His clinical finishing and eye for goal also allow him to be deployed in a more offensive role as a striker.
 Dembélé also has great quality in terms of his shooting ability from distance.

-Dembélé has received praise from former team captain Andrés Iniesta for his game-changing qualities.
-He is well-known for his ability to use either foot; a highly skilful player, his dribbling skills and ability to perform elaborate moves allow him to cut through from the left or right wing in order to score or create goalscoring opportunities for his teammates.
+Often described as one of the best players in the world, Dembélé has received praise from former team captain Andrés Iniesta for his game-changing qualities.
+He is well known for his ability to use either foot; a highly skilful player, his dribbling skills and ability to perform elaborate moves allow him to cut through from the left or right wing in order to score or create goalscoring opportunities for his teammates.
 The Frenchman is also an excellent crosser of the ball; moreover, his creativity is exceptional when in possession.
 Furthermore, his pace and intelligent runs make him a major offensive threat during counterattacks.

-In March 2019, Barcelona president Josep Maria Bartomeu insisted that Dembélé, "is better than Neymar", who previously played for the club.